 "You know what I think about that."

 "That I should turn in my resignation?
 Stop being a cop and I'd sleep like a baby."
 He held her gaze, looking into her clear blue eyes.
-"Do you think we're ever have one?"
+"Will we ever have one?"

 "A baby, Claire."